-Recently, I mentioned a Consumer Reports article that encouraged people to invest instead of paying ahead on their mortgage.
+Recently, I mentioned that I encouraged people to invest instead of paying ahead on their mortgage.
 It left me thinking quite a bit about debt repayment and how I should handle my mortgage.

 Our situation My wife and I are planning on eliminating our student loans in the next year to a year and a half, leaving us with just our home mortgage as a debt.
 Our plan has been to eliminate that debt as a top priority, probably via double payments on the mortgage – our plan is to be debt free by the time our son has his thirteenth birthday and then build a home in the countryside.